|Government||No central government

 For unknown reasons, Vanduul don't communicate with humans.

 At least one System deep in vanduul space is claimed by the Banu.
 The Writers Guide (from 2013) points out that the relations between Vanduul and Banu are 'precarious but friendly'.
 Some clans are trading with planet-states.
+The extent of trade relations between Banu and Vanduul are unknown to Humanity, since the Banu are actively concealing it.

 The Writer's Guide claims that there are 'a lot of unfriendly systems between the Vanduul and the Xi'an'.
 Some clans have trading relations to the Xi'an Empire.
 It is not a surprise that Xi'an view the Vanduul as barbarians, while Vanduul view Xi'an as 'manipulators and cowards'.